xiayudev/holbertonschool-shell/io_redirections_and_filters/README.md

 ## 24-gifs
 This script lists all the files with a .gif extension in the current directory and all its sub-directories.

+## 25-acrostic
+This script decodes acrostics that use the first letter of each line.